sikuli/sikuli/docs/source/globals.rst

 *	An import is only processed once (the first time it is found in the program flow).
 So be aware:

-	*	If your imported script contains code outside of any def()'s, then this code is only processed once at the first time, when the import is evaluated
+	*	If your imported script contains code outside of any function definitions ( ``def()`` ), this code is only processed once at the first time, when the import is evaluated

 	*	Since the IDE is not reset at rerun of scripts: when changing imported scripts while they are in use, you have to restart the IDE.